cockroachdb/docs/src/current/v24.1/read-committed.md

 - If you need to read and later update a row within a transaction, use `SELECT ...
 FOR UPDATE` to acquire an exclusive lock on the row.
 This guarantees data integrity between the transaction's read and write operations.

-- If you need to read the latest version of a row, but not update the row, use `SELECT ...
+- If you need to read the latest version of a row, and later update a **different** row within a transaction, use `SELECT ...
 FOR SHARE` to acquire a shared lock on the row.
-This blocks all concurrent writes on the row without unnecessarily blocking concurrent reads.
+This blocks all concurrent writes on the row without unnecessarily blocking concurrent reads or other `SELECT ...
+FOR SHARE` queries.

 	{{site.data.alerts.callout_success}}
 	This allows an application to build cross-row consistency constraints by ensuring that rows that are read in a `READ COMMITTED` transaction will not change before the writes in the same transaction have been committed.